Pieter de Wilde

 Background and activities

-De Wilde studies political conflict over European integration and globalization.
+Pieter studies political conflict over European integration and globalization.
 His research addresses Euroscepticism as well as public debate in mass media, the internet and parliamentary settings.
-He is part of the European Studies research group at NTNU and teaches European Integration Theory in the BA European Studies as well as The EU as a Global Actor and Contesting Europe in the MA European Studies.

-He holds an MSc in political science from the University of Amsterdam (2005) and a PhD in political science from ARENA, Center for European Studies, University of Oslo (2011).
+De Wilde studied political science at the University of Amsterdam and holds a PhD in political science from ARENA, Center for European Studies, University of Oslo (2011).
 From 2011 to 2016, he was a Senior Researcher at the WZB Berlin Social Science Center in Germany.
-He has also been a visiting fellow at the University of Copenhagen, Stockholm University and Minda de Gunzburg Center for European Studies, Harvard University.
-Since 2016, De Wilde is Associate Professor in European Studies at NTNU.
+He has been a visiting fellow at the University of Copenhagen, Stockholm University and the Minda de Gunzburg Center for European Studies, Harvard University.
+Since 2016, He has been teaching and researching European politics at NTNU.

 Scientific, academic and artistic work